 - How accounting firms are changing from ‘compliance tax shops’ to advisory, wealth and even mortgage broking

-- The importance of contributing to your business community if you want to develop business.
+- The importance for accountants to contribute to your business community if you want to develop business

-- If you’re not confident your firm can deliver on the work, it will restrict your business development efforts.
+- If you’re not confident your accounting firm can deliver on the work, it will restrict your business development efforts

-- If you take care of your clients deliver beyond what they expect, there will always be a market for you.
+- If you take care of your accounting clients deliver beyond what they expect, there will always be a market for you

 - These days, we need technically good accountants that are also pretty good geeks!

-- Progressive firms are using Slack, Skype, Zoom etc to engage with clients AND to improve the communications internally with their teams.
+- Progressive accounting firms are using Slack, Skype, Zoom etc to engage with clients AND to improve the communications internally with their teams

-- The best piece of sales advice Trent McLaren has ever been given.
+- The best piece of sales advice accounting influencer Trent McLaren has ever been given!

 https://www.practiceignition.com | @trent_mclaren | www.linkedin.com/in/trentmclaren